 My style is to attune and gently support feelings, especially those which are difficult

 I was born in Neckarsulm, Germany and immigrated to Aotearoa / New Zealand as a baby.
-I grew up in Ngaruawahia and Waihi, then once again in Germany.
+I grew up in Ngaruawahia and Waihi, then once again in southern Germany.

 From my late teens I was a Japan Ministry of Education scholar in Japan.
 I lived for nearly 20 years in Asia, and one year in the USA.